[ Main contents start here ]

 ① Cross-Departmental Tiered Training to Enhance Human Qualities

-Starting with introductory training for new employees aimed at instilling a professional mindset, we conduct training programs at key milestones to enhance human qualities.
-For example, in the training programs for newly appointed assistant managers and new branch managers, participants receive foundational knowledge to promote self-awareness, develop subordinates (including leadership), and strengthen organizational management skills.
-Additionally, through discussions with other participants, we aim to articulate desired management style of each individual.
+Subsequently, milestone-based programs are conducted to further enhance human qualities.
+For example, training for newly appointed assistant managers and branch managers provides foundational knowledge to promote self-awareness, strengthen leadership and subordinate development, and improve organizational management capabilities.
+Through interactive discussions with other participants, individuals articulate their desired management style.

 ② Department-Specific Skill Training Aimed at Acquiring Skills and Expertise

 For each job category, we define the required skills and future career paths.
-Particularly for new appointees, we provide support not only through on-the-job training (OJT) but also through off-the-job training (Off-JT) at appropriate times to facilitate early development and integration into the workforce, thereby enhancing their professional skills.
-For example, in the case of Life Plan Consultants (LPCs) who are responsible for sales to individual customers at branches, we invite highly skilled professionals who are active on the front lines serve as training instructors.
-They support the acquisition of specialized skills in areas such as asset management, insurance, inheritance, and real estate-related services.
-In fiscal year 2023, approximately 3,200 employees participated in training programs for LPCs.
+Particularly for new appointees, we provide support not only through on-the-job training (OJT) but also through off-the-job training (Off-JT) at appropriate times to accelerate development and integration into the workforce, thereby enhancing professional proficiency.

 ③ Self-Development and Career Support Programs

-In the era of 100-year lifespans, it is important for each employee to regularly reflect on their strengths and challenges, take stock of their experiences, and articulate their future aspirations to achieve autonomous career development.
-At the Bank, we offer mandatory career reflection programs at key milestones, starting with career training in the second year of employment and continuing at ages 30, 40, and 50.
+In the era of 100-year lifespans, achieving autonomous career development requires employees to regularly reflect on their strengths and challenges, take stock of past experiences, and articulate future aspirations.
+At the Bank, we provide mandatory career reflection programs at key milestones, starting with career training in the second year of employment and continuing at ages 30, 40, and 50.

 Self-Development and Career Support Programs